blitzagency/amigo/README.md

 ### Lets do this!

 Couple things, this was built in about 3.5 days.
-It could likely be better in every way, but we needed a tool, so we built on.
+It could likely be better in every way, but we needed a tool, so we built one.
 Probably most of the filtering could be done with Linq Expressions.
 Again, we needed this sooner rather than later, so the time was not spent to fully grasp how to compile those.
 Maybe later.

-This is likely not idomatic C#, coming from a Python background mostly and this is a first go at it.
-Just needed a tool. and SQLite.NET + the Extension wasn't doing it for us.
+This is likely not idomatic C#, coming from a Python background mostly, and this is a first go at it.
+Just needed a tool. and SQLite.NET + the Extensions wasn't doing it for us.

 There is a LAUGHABLE excuse for SQL Escaping values.
 It handles the quotes and makes sure numbers are numbers.
 SQLitePCL.pretty (what the sqllite engine